grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 The network throughput of the load generator machine, as well as the SUT will likely be the bottleneck.

 ### Memory
-k6 needs significant amount of memory when uploading files, as every VU is independent and has its own memory.
+k6 needs a significant amount of memory when uploading files, as every VU is independent and has its own memory.

 ### Data transfer costs
-k6 can upload a large amount data in a very short period of time.
+k6 can upload a large amount of data in a very short period of time.
 Make sure you understand the data transfer costs before commencing a large scale test.

 [Outbound Data Transfer is expensive in AWS EC2](https://www.cloudmanagementinsider.com/data-transfer-costs-everything-you-need-to-know/).
 The price ranges between $0.08 to $0.20 per GB depending on the region.
 If you use the cheapest region the cost is about $0.08 per GB.
-Uploading 1TB therefore costs about $80.
-Long running test can cost several hundreds of dollars in data transfer alone.
+Uploading 1TB, therefore, costs about $80.
+Long-running test can cost several hundreds of dollars in data transfer alone.

 ### EC2 costs
 The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.